AAli107/SpriteX-Framework/README.md

 ### How to take in Player Input
 Games without inputs aren't games!
 So in order to let the game know the player is pushing a button on the keyboard, we could write either of these methods below within if statements inside the `GameUpdate` method.
 Each one requires a parameter of type `OpenTK.Windowing.GraphicsLibraryFramework.Keys` to specify which key is pressed.
-- **win.IsKeyDown():** Returns a `bool` that is true when the specified key is being held down by the player.
+- `win.IsKeyDown()` Returns true when the key is being held down by the player.
-- **win.IsKeyPressed():** Returns a `bool` that is true when the specified key is pressed in the current frame, but is released in the previous frame.
+- `win.IsKeyPressed()` Returns true when the key is pressed in the current frame, but is released in the previous frame.
-- **win.IsKeyReleased():** Returns a `bool` that is true when the specified key is not being held by the player in the current frame, but is pressed by the player in the previous frame.
+- `win.IsKeyReleased()` Returns true when the key is not being held by the player in the current frame, but is pressed by the player in the previous frame.

 ### How to Create a new Level Script and switch to it
 SpriteX Frameworks comes with a SampleLevel script.
 SampleLevel is a subclass of `GameLevelScript`.
 All levels you want to make must extend from `GameLevelScript` class in order for it be counted as a "Level".
 So what you have to do is create a new class, and call it whatever you want.
 For this example, It's called "Level2", and it must extend from `GameLevelScript`.
 Here is how it should look like: